 Saimaluu Tash is listed on the World Heritage List and is under the protection of UNESCO.
 These unique stones of our ancestors, created ages ago, are the start of the history of fine art.
 Saimaluu Tash is located in the northeastern hills of the Fergana range, in the Kurgat pass at the altitude of 3000-3200 m from sea level.

 “Saimaluu Tash” translates from the Kyrgyz Language as a “patterned stone”.
 The petroglyphs have been created on flat surfaces of clastic rocks of basalt, covered with a thick crust of a layer of “patina” of dark brown or blue-black color.
-Although people have been investigating petroglyphs for centuries they yet continue to be a mystery.
+Although people have been investigating petroglyphs for centuries they yet continue being a mystery.

 According to scientists, there are about ten thousand images with stories and iconic images in the Saimaluu Tash area.
 The stones contain different types of images like single symbols as well as several pictures displayed as a story or event.